cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 Although the Kotlin compiler turns out to be really smart in type inference or in smart casting, it's not capable to understand that after an `assertNotNull` call the type of the receiver can be restricted.

 Kotlin contracts are exactly solving this kind of problem.
-With a contract you can actually provide **knowledge about a function behavior** to the compiler in order to help it performing a **more complete analysis** on your code, with the final goal to **write cleaner code**.
+With a contract, you can actually provide **knowledge about a function behavior** to the compiler in order to help it perform a **more complete analysis** on your code, with the final goal to **write cleaner code**.

 To better understand Kotlin contracts, we need to introduce the concept of **effects**.

 ## Effects

-An effect represent a **piece of knowledge** related to a function behavior.
+An effect represents a **piece of knowledge** related to a function behavior.
 A Kotlin contract is nothing more than a **collection of effects** attached to a function.
 Whenever you call a function, all of his effects will be **fired**.
 The compiler will collect all the fired effects to enrich its analysis.

 The definition of effect here is a [bit vague](https://github.com/Kotlin/KEEP/blob/3490e847fe51aa6deb869654029a5a514638700e/proposals/kotlin-contracts.md#effects), and looks like is intentional to do not restrict the scope of contracts.

 However, in the current release of Kotlin, there are **4** supported effects (see [Effects.kt](https://github.com/JetBrains/kotlin/blob/7b66a4d295eb625af3b066476e8f7171a6276501/libraries/stdlib/src/kotlin/contracts/Effect.kt)):

 * `Returns(value)` Represents that the function returned successfully (e.g. without throwing an exception).
 You can also optionally pass a `value` (of type `Any?`) to represents which value the function returned.
-* `ReturnsNotNull` Represents that the function returned successfully a non nullable value.
+* `ReturnsNotNull` Represents that the function returned successfully a non-nullable value.
-* `ConditionalEffect(effect, booleanExpression)` Represents a composition of an Effect and a boolean expression, guaranteed to be true if the effects is fired (see the [paragraph below](#conditionaleffect)).
+* `ConditionalEffect(effect, booleanExpression)` Represents a composition of an Effect and a boolean expression, guaranteed to be true if the effect is fired (see the [paragraph below](#conditionaleffect)).
 * `CallsInPlace(lambda, kind)` Represents a constraint on place and number of invocation of the passed `lambda` parameter (see the [paragraph below](#callsinplace)).

 ### ConditionalEffect